gapitio/htmlgraphics-html-bundler-template/README.md

 npm run dev
 ```

 Go to <http://localhost:5000>.
-Change some code in `./src/onInit.ts`, `./src/onRender.ts`, and `./src/design/svgData.svg`, and the website will update.
+Change some code in `./src/onInit.ts`, `./src/onRender.ts`, or `./src/design/html.html`, and the website will update.

 When the code is ready to be uploaded to Grafana, start the build script